igbucur/RoCELL/README.md

 The code is written in the R and C++ programming languages.
 RoCELL makes use of the [MultiNest](https://github.com/farhanferoz/MultiNest) nested sampling algorithm, which is owned and copyrighted by Farhan Feroz and Mike Hobson.
-For more details please see the LICENCE accompanying the MultiNest submodule.
+The MultiNest source code is bundled (as-is, except for build and install configuration) as a submodule in this package.
+For more details, please see the README accompanying the MultiNest submodule.

 ## Structure